MystenLabs/sui-stack-messaging-sdk/Installation.md

 ## Smart Contract Deployment

-The SDK requires a Move smart contract to be deployed on Sui to manage channels, messages, and membership.
-The source code is located in [`move/sui_stack_messaging/`](./move/sui_stack_messaging/).
+The SDK requires a Move smart contract to manage channels, messages, and membership.
+The contract source code is available at [`move/sui_stack_messaging/`](./move/sui_stack_messaging/).
+Clone it, modify & adapt it to the needs of your app, and publish to Sui.

 **Deploy the contract:**